Simicart/shopbybrand-module-pwa-studio/README.md

 ## 1. Prepare your Magento site
 If you are using your own magento site, make sure it's:
 - Magento 2.4.* or >= 2.3.5
-- Got Mageplaz Shopbybrand and ShopbybrandGraphQl installed
+- Got Mageplaza Shopbybrand and ShopbybrandGraphQl installed

 ## 2. Start the project